Hear Us, See Us, Treat Us

 The Medical Humanities Minor

 Medical Humanities encompasses disciplines within the arts, humanities, medicine and social sciences.
 Its goal is to give students and scholars an opportunity to explore a meaning-centered perspective on medical issues.
 Our approach emphasizes the subjective experience of health and illness as captured through the expressive arts (for example, painting, music and literature), across historical periods and in different cultures, and with different ethical and political challenges.
-Medical Humanities draws attention not only to diagnosis, but to the meaning and experience of diagnosis, to the way that medicine is an art form as well as a science, to the way institutions and culture shape the way illness is identified, experienced and treated.
+Medical Humanities underscores the significance of diagnosis beyond the clinical realm, focusing on the personal meaning and lived experiences associated with it.
+It recognizes medicine as both an art and a science, exploring how cultural and institutional contexts influence the identification, experience, and treatment of illness.
+Its scope extends from existential and artistic dimensions to political considerations and policy implications, highlighting the multifaceted nature of health and healthcare.
+The minor in Medical Humanities offers students context, tools, examples, and active involvement in research to make sense of concerns at the intersection of medicine, culture, and the arts and provide them with a way to reflect upon medical challenges.

 Testimonials